What to do in Ostuni and in the Itria Valley (Puglia)?

 - Afternoon in the Natural Park of the coastal dunes of Torre Canno and Torre San Leonardo

-Where to sleep in Ostuni
+Where to stay in Ostuni

 - Hotel Tropical: Located 5 minutes drive from Ostuni and 10 minutes from the beach.
 Comfortable and colorful double room from 75 € per night, breakfast included.
 Pros: the location to visit Ostuni, very nice staff, private parking.